dbgoytia/go-web-dev/04_routing/README.md

 ```
 The ServeMux implements the ServeHTTP method, meaning that ServeMux implements the Handler interface.
 The handler is typically nil, in which the DefaultServeMux is used.
+Because *ListenAndServe* receives a Handler, we can then pass in the *ServeMux* to ListenAndServe.

 HandleFunc